Nicolas Gage (Gatzoyiannis) is a journalist and writer (famous for his book “Eleni”). Gage was born in 1939 in Lia, Epirus, Greece.

 His most recent book is Greek Fire: The Story of Maria Callas and Aristotle Onassis, an account of the relationship between Aristotle Onassis and opera singer Maria Callas, which was published by Alfred A. Knopf in 2000.

-Gage is the honorary President of the WORLD of EPIROTES and a recipient of The International Center in New York’s Award of Excellence.
-He continues to speak throughout the world and writes for such publications as The New York Times and Vanity Fair.
+Gage is the recipient of The International Center in New York’s Award of Excellence.
+He continues to speak throughout the world and writes for several publicatons including The New York Times and Vanity Fair.
+He’s also still very much involved with the Greek community and he is the honorary President of the World of Epirotes.